goinvo/InvoPlaybook/_posts/2014-11-15-onboarding.md

 title: Onboarding
 ---

-## Welcome
+## Pre-Arrival

-Here's a handy list of everything you'll need to get started at Invo.
-You may want to print this out and check these off as you go.

-### The Checklist
-**Set Up:**
+**Old Staff List**
-* Email @goinvo.com
+* Juhan > Set up email @goinvo.com
+* Jenn > Staffplan

+**New Staff List**

+## Newbie First Day
+**Old Staff list**
-* W9/IRS Paperwork
+* Juhan > Set up W9/IRS Paperwork
-* Staffplan - ask Jenn

-**Connect:**
-* Slack
-* Twitter handle - send to Juhan
+* Juhan > Send invites for Github, Dropbox, Media Temple, and Basecamp
+* Eric > Provide license key for Creative Suite and Sketch
+* Juhan > Take new staff's Invo photo
-* Linkedin profile - send to Juhan
+* Juhan > Order slippers

-**Tools:**
-* Github
-* Dropbox
-* Media Temple
+**New Staff list**
+* Fill out W9/IRS Paperwork
-* Basecamp
+* Explore Invo Github, Dropbox, Media Temple, and Basecamp
-* Creative Suite
+* Download and install Creative Suite and Sketch
-* Sketch
-* Prototyping Tool of Preference - Adobe XD, Proto.io, Framer, Invision

-**Studio:**
-* Studio Slippers
-* Invo Photo

-### Go Deeper
-Here are a few resources that describe the way we operate more fully:
+* Send Juhan studio slippers of choice from Amazon

+## Following Days
+**New Staff List**
-* The Playbook - Ethics and processes that drive our work
+* Read the rest of *The Playbook* - Ethics and processes that drive our work
-* Getting Real - by 37signals, described as "A smaller, faster, better way to build software"
+* Read *Getting Real* - by 37signals, described as "A smaller, faster, better way to build software"

-### Questions?
+* Explore prototyping tools - Adobe XD, Proto.io, Framer, Invision
-Admin questions ask Jenn, questions about the studio ask your sherpa, anything else and all of the above feel free to ask any of us.
+* Ask questions! - Admin questions ask Jenn, questions about the studio ask your sherpa, anything else and all of the above feel free to ask any of us.